 To sign directly with an ABL team as a foreign player you will need to be currently playing affiliated baseball or minimally in one of the big four indy pro leagues, and be performing well.
 With former MLB players now looking to the ABL as a winter option, the benchmark continues to go up as teams seek to bring in a big name or two and round out the roster with some young pro talent.
 The ABL is often arguably compared to an advanced A level with a good mix of top Aussie talent and pro import players.
 The level continues to rise every year since the inaugural 2010-11 season.

-Here are some of the more recent big names to play in the ABL for the 2017-18 season:
+Here are some of the more recent big names to play in the ABL in the past couple of years.